|Nigel Keay - String Quartet No.2 (1995)

 Quatuor de Capriccio (Geoffroy Voisin and Estelle Fouillet - violins, Nigel Keay - viola, and Amélie Mabire - cello), la Maison de Quartier de Venoix, Caen, 5pm Sunday 7th May 2000.

-Quatuor Aphanès, Kleines Theater Oberammergau at 8pm, Saturday 2nd October 2004.
+Quatuor Aphanès, Kleines Theater Oberammergau at 8pm, Saturday 2nd October 2004, and in Bad Kohlgrub on 3rd October 2004.

 Korutet, Wednesday 8th October 2014, 20h30, at the Église protestante unie de Pentemont, 106 rue de Grenelle, Paris 7ème.